Steven Richardson (Canadian football)

-Steven Richardson (born February 28, 1996) is an American-born Canadian football defensive tackle for the BC Lions of the Canadian Football League (CFL).
-He played college football at Minnesota, and originally signed with the Los Angeles Chargers of the National Football League (NFL) as an undrafted free agent in 2018.
-He has also played for the Winnipeg Blue Bombers.
+Steven Richardson (born February 28, 1996) is an American former professional football defensive tackle.
+He played college football at Minnesota, and signed with the Los Angeles Chargers of the National Football League (NFL) as an undrafted free agent in 2018.
+He was also a member of the Winnipeg Blue Bombers and BC Lions of the Canadian Football League (CFL).

 College career

 Richardson played in 48 games for the University of Minnesota from 2014–17 and recorded 103 defensive tackles, 12.5 sacks, a pair of forced fumbles and a fumble recovery.
 Led all Golden Gopher defenders with 11 tackles for a loss and seven sacks in 2016 while earning an All-Big Ten Honourable Mention.

 Professional career

 Los Angeles Chargers

 Richardson spent time on the practice roster of the Los Angeles Chargers in 2018.

 Winnipeg Blue Bombers

 Richardson signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL), reuniting with University of Minnesota teammates Chris Streveler and Drew Wolitarsky.
 Richardson won the 107th Grey Cup in his rookie year, in a game which saw the Bombers defensive line apply constant pressure to Dane Evans and the Hamilton Tiger-Cats as Winnipeg soared to a 33-12 victory.
 At 5 ft 11 in and weighing 298 lbs, Richardson was noted for his low centre of gravity, ability to stop the run, and played a key part getting stops in short yardage situations for the Blue Bombers.
 Following the cancelled 2020 season Richardson signed a one-year contract extension with the Winnipeg Blue Bombers on February 5, 2021.
 Richardson won the Grey Cup again in 2021.